fwanalwenge/dsc-phase-3-project-v2-3/README.md

 * The analysis aims to identify the specific features that have a significant impact on the customer churn rate in SyriaTel, provide valuable recommendations based on the findings hence help to mitigate churn rates in the company and improve customer retention.

 ### Data Understanding
-The project utilizes historical customer data, including demographic information and transactional data of Seriatel telecom company.
+The project utilizes historical customer data, including demographic information and transactional data of SyriaTel telecom company.
 This data is used to build a predictive model that can classify customers as churned or non-churned.
 The data has 3333 rows and 21 columns and the company is based in California USA.
 The colunmn tites are as follows:

 - State: The state where the customer resides.
 - Area code: The area code associated with the customer's phone number.